 - 1. Create a SysML Block named 'Equation' with a Port named 'Equation'. - 2.
 Create a SysML Block named 'ComplexNumber' with Ports named 'Real' and 'Imaginary'. - 3.
-Double-click on Port 'Equation', select the 'Property' page and set the 'Type' field to 'ComplexNumber'. - 4.
-Right-click on Port 'Equation' and select the 'Structural Elements' option.
-The 'Structural Elements' dialog displays. - 5.
+Display the Properties window (Alt+1) for the Port 'Equation' and select the 'Property' tab. - 4.
+In the 'Type' field, click on the drop-down arrow and select the 'Select Type' option, then locate and select the 'ComplexNumber' Block element; this sets the 'Type' field to 'ComplexNumber'. - 5.
+Right-click on Port 'Equation' and select the 'Features | Interaction Points...' option.
+The Features window displays at the 'Interaction Points' tab. - 6.
 Select the 'Show Owned/Inherited' checkbox.
-Ports 'Real' and 'Imaginary' are shown in the list panel. - 6.
-Select the checkboxes against 'Real' and 'Imaginary', and click on the Close button.
+Ports 'Real' and 'Imaginary' are shown in the list panel. - 7.
+Select the checkboxes against 'Real' and 'Imaginary'.
 The two Ports are now nested in Port 'Equation'.